mindsdb/mindsdb/mindsdb/integrations/handlers/supabase_handler/README.md

 ## Implementation

-This handler was implemented by extending postres connector.
+This handler was implemented by extending the postgres connector.

 The required arguments to establish a connection are:

-* `host`: the host name of the Supabase connection
+- `host`: the host name of the Supabase connection
-* `port`: the port to use when connecting
+- `port`: the port to use when connecting
-* `user`: the user to authenticate
+- `user`: the user to authenticate
-* `password`: the password to authenticate the user
+- `password`: the password to authenticate the user
-* `database`: database name
+- `database`: database name

 ## Usage